Machine TypesProduct ReviewsSewing Machines

 Editor’s Choice: Brother SE1900 Sewing Embroidery Machine

-Embroidery machines don’t get much better than this and although it might not fit into everyone’s budget, it’s easy to appreciate the amount of value Brother are giving you here.
-There are 138 built-in designs and for monogramming, there are 11 fonts to choose from.
-The top drop-in bobbin is jam-resistant and the automatic needle threader makes set up easy.
+Embroidery machines don’t get much better than this, and although it might not fit everyone’s budget, it’s easy to appreciate the amount of value Brother is giving you here.

 PROS: